shogunxam/ESP32_BLETracker/README.md

 Use [PlatformIO](https://platformio.org/) to build and deploy this application.<br>
 You have to modify the user_config.h file inserting the correct informations to connect to the WiFi and to the MQTT broker.<br>
 The GATEWAY_NAME is used as Client ID to connect to the broker so be sure it's unique.<br>
+The battery level can be read for the devices providing the service 0x180F<br>
 If many devices are discovered the battery level check can be very slow causing frequent Wi-Fi disconnection so that I have introduced a whitelist containing the Mac Address of the devices to check.
 The whitelist is in the form:<br>
 BLE_BATTERY_WHITELIST       "XXXXXXXXX","YYYYYYYY"<br>
 Mac Addresses have to be uppercase without ":" or "-" i.e "BA683F7EC159"